-- Low expectations derived from parents own school experiences, home environment and or wider community; - Lack of role models who succeed at school and continue to further their education or training leading to skilled employment or self-employment; - Many students are from low decile often rural | semi rural based marae communities where many parents often struggle financially; - Students may come from single parent families, or where a parent may have a partner who is not the students biological parent, or whose care givers are grandparents or other members of the whanau; - Students may live in over crowded accommodation that limits opportunity to complete homework or study; - Inadequate primary level education; - Poor self-esteem or other personal issues; - Distance as students are likely to live in small isolated communities - Competing interests from gangs, anti-social peers, as well as social and cultural priorities or needs of whanau.
+Low expectations derived from parents own school experiences, home environment and or wider community;

+- Lack of role models who succeed at school and continue to further their education or training leading to skilled employment or self-employment; - Many students are from low decile often rural or Island based marae communities, or Tauranga suburbs where many parents often struggle; - Students may come from single parent families, or where a parent may have a partner who is not the students biological parent, or whose care givers are grandparents or other members of the whanau; - Students may live in over crowded accommodation that limits opportunity to complete homework or study; - Inadequate primary level education; - Poor self-esteem or other personal issues; - o Distance as students are likely to live in small isolated communities - Competing interests from gangs, anti-social peers, as well as social and cultural priorities or needs of whanau. - d.)
+In order to attract these students the following strategies will be employed:

-- d.)
-In order to attract these students the following strategies will be employed: - Whanau, student and teachers work together to provide for a customized learning pathway for each student which empowers the role of parents in the education of their children: - Customized learning pathways for each student is inclusive of non academic learning opportunities and recognizes their unique potential; - To get parents excited about education and the potential of their children to exceed in their studies: - Recognition of inherent skills, talents and providing opportunities for students to undertake a journey of learning whereby these can find full expression - In short create a sense of self-belief amongst students; - Provision of education services that are responsive to students and student learning needs; - Presentation of continual challenges (small and large) to overcome and achieve whether it be in sport, culture or knowledge skills is the hallmark of the school In short, normalizing success and building a culture of success. - Provide for a campus type learning environment as a centre of Maori educational excellence reflective of Te Ao Maori in the 21st Century: - The eventual appointment of the principal and deputy principal who are best fitted for the roles in terms of qualifications, experience and are committed to the vision of Te Waka Hourua and Te Awanui Institute.
-Likewise, the teaching staff they appoint will be inspirational learning facilitators | mentors who are; - Able to inject future readiness into exchanges with learners; - Well prepared to engage with a culturally diverse New Zealand; - Focused on best outcomes for learners;
+Whanau, student and teachers work together to provide for a customized learning pathway for each student which empowers the role of parents in the education of their children;

+- Customized learning pathways for each student is inclusive of non academic learning opportunities and recognizes their unique potential; - To get parents excited about education and the potential of their children to exceed in their studies; - Recognition of inherent skills, talents and providing opportunities for students to undertake a journey of learning whereby these can find full expression - In short create a sense of self-belief amongst students;

+Provision of education services that are responsive to students and student learning needs;

+Presentation of continual challenges (small and large) to overcome and achieve whether it be in sport, culture or knowledge skills is the hallmark of the school - In short, normalizing success and building a culture of success.

+- Provide for a campus type learning environment as a centre of Maori educational excellence reflective of Te Ao Maori in the 21st Century; - The eventual appointment of the principal who is best fitted for the role in terms of qualifications, experience and is committed to the visions of Te Waka Hourua and Te Awanui Institute.
+Likewise, the teaching staff he appoints will be inspirational learning facilitators | mentors who are; - Able to inject future readiness into exchanges with learners; - Well prepared to engage with a culturally diverse New Zealand; - Focused on best outcomes for learners; - Able to establish relationships with students, families, and colleagues; - Learners as well as teachers; - Keen to tap into the potential of each learner.

-- Able to establish relationships with students, families, and colleagues; - Learners as well as teachers; - Keen to tap into the potential of each learner. - Maori learning strategies such as tuakana teina that places responsibility on older students to look after younger learners and whanaungatanga that promotes positive relationships is an integral part of the school culture.
+Maori learning strategies such as tuakana teina that places responsibility on older students to look after younger learners and whanaungatanga that promotes positive relationships is an integral part of the school culture.